-Persons Covered by this Policy: This Conflicts of Interest Policy for Employees applies to all employees of the University, except persons who are governed by the a.
-Examples of Vendors

-Conflicts of Interest Policy for Board of Trustees and Key Employees.
+Persons Covered by this Policy: This Conflicts of Interest Policy for Employees applies to all employees of the University, except persons who are governed by the Conflicts of Interest Policy for Board of Trustees and Key Employees.
 The Conflicts of Interest Policy for Board of Trustees and Key Employees applies to members of the Board of Trustees, cabinet members, officers, executive-level employees6, and non-Trustee committee members as set forth in that policy.